flow-typed/flow-typed/CONTRIBUTING.md

 Because we've typed the values of the map as `any`, we open ourselves up to type errors:

-If, however, we had used `mixed` instead of `any`, Flow would ask us to verify that the type we got back from `getCache()` is in fact a `string` before using it as one:
+If, however, we had used `mixed` instead of `any`, flow would ask us to verify that the type we got back from `getCache()` is in fact a `string` before using it as one:

 ```js
 const cache = new Map();